Why you need to get to problem-solution fit before product-market fit?

 A problem-solution fit is when your product solves the customer’s problem.
 If your product does not solve the customer’s problem, then it is not the right product for them and they will not use it.

-So, in order to have a problem-solution fit, you must first understand the customer’s problem.
+So, to have a problem-solution fit, you must first understand the customer’s problem.
 Once you understand the problem, you can create a solution that solves it.

 There are a few different ways to achieve it.
 The first is to identify a problem that your target market is facing and then create a solution that solves that problem.
 This can be done through research, interviews, and surveys.
 Once you have a potential solution, it’s important to validate that there is indeed a problem and that people are willing to pay for a solution.